plotdb/uploadr/README.md

 ## Server Side

-To save files locally ( or after autheticated ), you will need a server-side API.
+To save files locally ( or after authenticated ), you will need a server-side API.
 Depending on how you store uploaded files, the implementation will vary.
-These different implementations are separated into different modules called `provider`.
+These implementations are separated into different modules called `provider`.

 ### Common Usage